jasonhuan9/cse15l-lab-reports/lab2.md

 ![add message1](lab2_files/add_message1.png)

 My `handleRequest` method is called.
-The relevant arugments to this method is `s=` and `user=`. `String s` is a relevant field whose value is an empty string.
+The relevant arugments to this method is `/add-message`, `s=`, and `user=`. `String s` is a relevant field whose value is an empty string.
 String s changes by adding the message in the formant `(user): (message)`.
 In this case it added `jpolitz: Hello` to string s.

 ![add message2](lab2_files/add_message2.png)

 The method `handleRequest` is called again.
-It has the same relevant arugments of `s=` and `user=`.
+It has the same relevant arugments of `/add-message`, `s=` and `user=`.
 The relevant field is `String s`.
 String s has the value of the previously recorded message which is `jpolitz: Hello`.
 String s changes by adding the new message on a seperate line.
 Here is adds `yash: How+are+you` to string s.

 ## Part 2